Sijon20/minecraft-server/README.md

 - `Java`: The Java Runtime Environment (JRE) is required to execute the Minecraft server.

 ## Getting Started
 1. Create directory for your minecraft sever
    ```
    mkdir server-name
+   cd server-name
    ```

 2. Clone this repository to your local machine: